MicrosoftDocs/customer-insights/ci-docs/audience-insights/integrate-engagement-insights.md

 - Provide a meaningful name for the refined event.
 It's be used as an activity name in audience insights.
 - Select at least the following properties to create an activity in audience insights:
     - Signal.Action.Name - indicating the activity details
-    - Signal.User.AuthId - used to map with the customer ID
+    - Signal.User.Id - used to map with the customer ID
-    - Signal.Action.View.Uri - used as a web address as a basis for segments or measures
+    - Signal.View.Uri - used as a web address as a basis for segments or measures
     - Signal.Export.Id - to use as a primary key for events <!-- system generated, do we need to list?-->
     - Signal.Timestap - to determine the date and time for the actvity